 If you want full impact, hit the crotch, ribs, or abdomen, and if you are in the guard stance, hit the shoulders or arm for maximum impact.

-This Krav Maga technique can cause a lot of damage because elbows are abrasive and hardy.
-Therefore, it is most often used to counteract or attack the opponent.
+This is the ultimate self defense technique that can cause a lot of damage because elbows are abrasive and hard.
+Therefore, it is most often used as one of the best efficient counterattacks.

 How to execute: